Solomon Ortiz: Elections

 On November 2, election night, Ortiz appeared to have lost to the Republican challenger, Blake Farenthold, but Ortiz requested a recount.
 Ortiz conceded after the November 22 recount.
 Farenthold narrowly defeated him 47.8%-47.1%, by a margin of just 770 votes.
 While Ortiz had won four of the district's six counties, he lost the two northernmost counties, San Patricio and his home county of Nueces.
+The district was significantly redrawn after the 2010 census, and no Democrat has managed even 40 percent of the vote since Ortiz' defeat.

 Tenure

 Ortiz is a Democratic moderate.
 He is socially conservative, but economically liberal.
 For example, he is anti-abortion, but usually voted with his party on economic issues.